ickdanny/Dodecahedron-at-Times-End/README.md

 # Dodecahedron at Time's End v1.1

 Dodecahedron at Time's End (DATE) is the first entry in the Eucatastrophe series of vertical bullet hell shoot-em-up games.
 This repository includes all resources needed to compile and build the game locally.
-The underlying engine is called the Dodo Engine, and it is written using Java and is engineered around OOP principles.
+The underlying engine is called the Dodo Engine, and it is written using Java.

 Instructions on how to play the game can be found in `packaging/README.txt`.